 The analyses of most projects took several minutes, however, other projects with a greater number of duplicates took much longer to complete.
 Overall, more than 20,000 duplicates were discovered, and the mean duplication rate was 17.6% (the median was 17.5%).
 This roughly translates to a little over a sixth of the total number of code statements being some form of a duplicate of another within the same project.
 However, the duplication rate means very little unless we look at what these duplications are and assess the impact it has on the goals of that project.

 How to take action – 3 Steps

 So what now?
 While these stats provide some indication of the duplication landscape, there still is the need to look into the details of the duplicates to determine what action to take.
 If a project has hundreds or thousands of duplicate code blocks, there is no time to look through each and every pair.
-So how does Sider Labs help?
+So how does Sider Scan help?
 It systematizes the search process by scoring duplicates and allows you to find the ones that may need the most attention.

 There are 3 steps involved in taking action:

 - Sort through the list of duplicates detected

 - Open the side-by-side comparison view of the duplicate pair and identify whether action is needed